 Wearing a Menstrual Cup

 XO Flo can be worn for up to 12 hours at a time.
 Menstrual cups are commonly emptied between 2 and 4 times per day.
-XO Flo holds up to 38 ml, and most periods consist of about 30 ml to 60 ml for the entire cycle.
+Most periods consist of about 30 ml to 60 ml for the entire cycle: XO Flo holds up to 38 ml and XO Flo Mini holds up to 31 ml.
 You will learn how frequently to empty your cup depending on the heaviness of your menstrual flow.
 When your flow is heavy, empty the cup frequently to avoid leaking -- every 2-4 hours.
 After a month or two, you'll become familiar with your own menstrual flow pattern.
 You can wear a menstrual cup at night or during physical activity such as running, swimming, or yoga.

 How to Remove a Menstrual Cup

 Before removal, thoroughly wash your hands with soap and water.
-Tug gently on the stem, then squeeze the base of the cup between your thumb and forefinger to break the seal.
-If you cannot reach the stem or base of cup, bear down with your internal muscles to help push the cup downward.
+To remove the cup, you’ll need to break the seal by pinching the base of the cup.
+If you cannot reach the stem or base, try bearing down with the internal muscles to help shorten the vaginal canal and push the cup downward.
+If you need to use the stem to reach the base of the cup, then the largest bead, closest to the base, is the best one to use to maneuver the cup.
+Wiggling the cup back and forth gently using the largest bead usually allows enough air along the sides to guide the cup down within easier reach.
+Then you can squeeze the base with two fingers to fully break the seal.
 Gently pull the cup downward at an angle, holding it carefully to avoid spills.
 Empty the contents of the cup into the toilet.
 It is not necessary to remove the cup before urination or bowel movements.

 Finding it tricky to break the seal?
 Extend a finger along the length of the cup on the back wall of the vagina, then press into the cup to introduce air.
 Once the seal is broken, squeeze the base of the cup with two fingers and remove.